Ephesians 5

 Ephesians 5:1-2Be Ye Followers of God, As Dear Children

-1Be ye therefore followers of God, as dear children; 2And walk in love, as Christ also loved us, and hath given himself for us an offering and a sacrifice to God for a sweetsmelling savour.
+1Be ye therefore followers of God, as dear children; 2And walk in love, as Christ also hath loved us, and hath given himself for us an offering and a sacrifice to God for a sweetsmelling savour.

-This is not sentiment.
 Agape is the willingness to lay down your life.
 To walk in love means to walk in the habit of giving yourself away, to order your choices around the good of the beloved rather than your own ease or reputation.

 Ephesians 5:3-10Walk as Children of Light